Kiruse/ExtraFun.jl/README.md

 ## use
 Intended to indicate a change of state, either globally or locally to a container object.

+## cancel
+Intended to cancel a time-consuming task, such as an intense computation or a blocking IO operation.

 ## clear
 Intended to empty a collection or clear the state of an object.